 After the second visit, he had a stomach ache, as if with an ulcer, and migraines happened every day, and after the third visit Bender began to lose weight and have problems with his eyesight or psyche, it began to seem to him that the MIB was following him even on the streets.

-According to Bender, he saw the MIB in every shady nook and in the meantime, his stomach problems worsened.
+According to Bender, he saw the MIB in every shady nook, and in the meantime, his stomach problems worsened.
 And then, the ufologist could not stand it.
 He closed his Space Review magazine, closed the international bureau, and decided to move away from UFO research.
 After that, his health improved.
-Until his death in 2016, Bender no longer talked about UFOs.
+Until he died in 2016, Bender no longer talked about UFOs.

 […] Three Aliens Almost Killed Ex-US Soldier And Ufologist in 1950s, Threatened Him To Stop His Research […]